willviles/lux-oauth2/README.md

 ### Overriding methods

-If an edge case arises where the OAuth2 server's default methods need to be overridden, simply redefine the method in the OAuth2Server.
+If you need to override one of the OAuth2Server's core methods, simply redefine the method in the OAuth2Server.

 ```js
 class OAuth2Server extends OAuth2BaseServer {